Skip to content

 The $DEPLOY_ENV file defines some actual environment variables which the deployment process will use.
 What those are set to will depend on your situation, so this is just a guide.

-An example of the contents of a $DEPLOY_ENV file, but with secret values redacted:
+Here is an example of how the $DEPLOY_ENV file may be created as the application user, but with secret values redacted:

 export USERDIR=/home/$USER